ionic-team/stencil-site/versioned_docs/version-v2/introduction/upgrading-to-stencil-three.md

 Users of this output target should migrate to the `dist-custom-elements` output target.

 By default, `dist-custom-elements` does not automatically define all a project's component's with the CustomElementsRegistry.
-This allows for better treeshaking and smaller bundle sizes.
+This allows for better tree-shaking and smaller bundle sizes.

 For teams that need to migrate quickly to `dist-custom-elements`, the following configuration should be close to a drop-in replacement for `dist-custom-elements-bundle`:
 ```diff